 - Tetra-Pak Soy Milk

-- Ground dark roast coffee (suitable for French press coffee maker)
+- Whole bean dark roast coffee for Monastics

 - Dried fruit and nuts (walnuts, almonds)